divyasingh1/JustTrustIt/README.md

 truffle test

-----I don't have any, please write then for me :P
+----I don't have any, please write them for me :P

 --to run nodejs application